Things to do After Brunch in Los Angeles

 Though you may not see Harrison Ford policing a dystopian future, if you stroll up Broadway & 3rd you will see the iconic and cinematic architecture of the Bradbury Building.
 Featured in 1982’s “Blade Runner”, this mainstay of downtown commerce was built in 1893.
 It is the oldest commercial building in Los Angeles, helmed by architect George H. Wyman and commissioned by real estate tycoon of the day, Lewis Bradbury.
 Take in its Roman façade and dizzying staircases—and don’t forget to tip your hat and cane to the immortal tramp, Charlie Chaplin, whose bronze statue is on loan from the Roosevelt Hotel in the building’s lobby.

-Nestled in between the galleries of Grand Ave and the civic diligence of City Hall is the new Grand Park.
+Nestled in between the galleries of Grand Ave and the civic diligence of City Hall is Grand Park.
 As the name suggests, it is indeed grand in scope as it invites visitors to interact with the space, and get as hands on as you’d like.
 There are the usual stunning gardens one would imagine (drought resistant, of course), but the signature modular, pink furniture, ensures you can customize your experience.
 The fountain is wade-able and provides some of the best people watching in the city.
-Be sure to check out the Grand Park Performances website before your visit to see what free events may be on offer (grandperformances.org).

 Arts District Brewery

-One of our favorite things about the Arts District (other than having two delicious restaurants to enjoy Chef Neal Fraser’s food) is the bounty of beer.
+One of our favorite things about the Arts District is the bounty of beer.
 Check out the newest addition to the beer game at Arts District Brewery.
-Nestled in the brewery is Fritzi Coop, Chef Neal’s rotisserie chicken hot spot with Tobin Shea cocktail’s on draft.
-Enjoy a libation and challenge a friend to a rousing game of skeeball, all while sipping on a signature Redbird IPA.
+Enjoy a libation and challenge a friend to a rousing game of skeeball, all while sipping on an IPA.

 **All images courtesy of the sites listed above.
 Thank you!